 3. Poor credit will keep me from getting a loan

-This is false because there are a lot of greedy lenders who will be willing to lend you money — at a very high interest rate.
+This is false because there are a lot of greedy lenders who will be willing to lend you money — at a very high interest rate, of course.

 4. Bad credit never goes away

 With sound debt-management practices, the negative marks will eventually vanish.
 Late payments, bankruptcies, foreclosures and collections typically remain on your credit report for seven years.
-(The exceptions are Chapter 7 bankruptcies and tax liens, which remain for 10 years and indefinitely, respectively.)
+The exception is Chapter 7 bankruptcies, which remain for 10 years.

 Even before they drop from your credit reports, the impact of these blemishes fades over time.

 5. All credit scores are created equal